 A: Yes.
-A Visa® debit card is available for eligible medical expenses, and can be used at the point of purchase or after care.1
+A Visa[®] Debit Card is available for eligible medical expenses, and can be used at the point of purchase or after care.1

-1The Further Visa Debit Card is issued by the Bancorp Bank, pursuant to a license from Visa U.S.A.
+1The Blue Cross and Blue Shield of Vermont Visa Debit Card is issued by The Bancorp Bank, pursuant to a license from Visa U.S.A.
 Inc. and can be used for qualified expenses wherever Visa debit cards are accepted.